en-25/dank-farmer/README.md

 ### ___Installation methods___
 - Make sure [Python](https://www.python.org/downloads/release/python-397/) is installed on your system.
 - Download the zip file from the github then unzip it.
-- Open the file `install.bat`.
+- Run the file `install.bat`.
-- After modules are installed, run `launch.bat`.
+- After modules are installed, then run `launch.bat`.
 - Enter the prefix and token then your program will run.

 ## DankFarmer2